iarna/funstream/README.md

 NOTE: Not all streams emit a `close` event and if you use this on a stream that does not then it will never resolve.

-## FunStream methods

-This is the good stuff.
-All callbacks can be sync or async.
-You can indicate this by setting the `async` property on the opts object either when calling the method below or when constructing the objects to start with.
-Values of the `async` property propagate down the chain, for example:

-`.map(…, {async: true}).map(…)`

-The second map callback will also be assume do to be async.

-Multiple sync functions of the same time will be automatically aggregated without constructing additional streams, so:

-`.filter(n => n < 23).filter(n => n > 5)`

-The second `filter` call actually returns the same stream object.
-This does mean that if you try to fork the streams in between it won't work.
-Sorry.

 ### .async() → this
 ### .sync() → this